qkzk/fm/development.md

 - [ ] IMP: menu modes & display modes are annying.
 Display modes aren't that numerous but there's too much menu modes and too little factorisation.
   Should I switch to a state machine ?
 - [ ] BUG: filter by name in tree don't seem to work.
 Can't reproduce
-- [ ] FEAT: navigable history of every kind of command. input mode : ctrl + h (?) : open history for this kind with fuzzy, select and input
 - [ ] IMP: should filenames with spaces be surronded with quotes like ls / eza ?
-- [ ] completion should work like blink in nvim: 1st is nothing, down next & move, down next & move... cycle back
 - [ ] Merge "need confirmation" into navigate ?
 - [ ] IMP: paths in command should always be OSString. use PathBuf::to_oss_string or whatever whenever it's possible.
 - [ ] plugin system